michasacuer/ML.NET-BreastCancer/README.md

 # Good to know...

 That data is not "normalized", i mean, i set into program all data that i get from set (all 32 features).
-I think we can get more accuracy by deleting some features that is not very important to make model work (for example, feature that his range is low, something like 0.5-0.8)
+I think we can get more accuracy by deleting some features that is not very important to make model work (for example, feature that his range is low, something like 0.5-0.8).
+Fun Fact, randomly deleting features from model gives me 98,5% accuracy.
+0,2% more than with all features in model!

 # TODO: